eduMFA/eduMFA/doc/faq/admins.rst

    role.

 .. note:: Use this carefully.
-Imagine you defined a resolver to a specific group in your Active Directory to be the pricacyIDEA admins.
+Imagine you defined a resolver to a specific group in your Active Directory to be the eduMFA admins.
 Then the Active Directory domain admins can simply add users to be administrator in eduMFA.